digital-loukoum/cox/README.md

 ## Note on architecture

 Cox promotes the use of one content file per component.
-This is ideal for huge codebases or codebases that need to scale
+This is ideal for codebases that will scale.
+As a developer, you won't get lost with one humongous json translation file.

 Not all components should have their respective content file though.
 For example, if you follow the [atomic design methodology](https://atomicdesign.bradfrost.com/chapter-2/):